markcot/pands-problem-set/README.md

 ### 2019/02/10
-I created the first file 'divisors.py' version V1_01 in a folder on my Desktop that is now link using git to my github repository 'pands-problem-set'.
+I created the first file 'divisors.py' version V1_01 in a folder on my Desktop that is now linked using git to my github repository 'pands-problem-set'.

 My first thought was that I could possibly adapt code from the Jan and Feb 2019 GMIT lectures for lecture notes example of for loops and remaining fractions after